Government of South Korea: Legislative branch

 At the national level, the legislative branch consists of the National Assembly of South Korea.
 This is a unicameral legislature; it consists of a single large assembly.
 Most of its 300 members are elected from-member constituencies; however, 56 are elected through proportional representation.
 The members of the National Assembly serve for four years; if a member is unable to complete his or her term, a by-election is held.

 The National Assembly is charged with deliberating and passing legislation, auditing the budget and administrative procedures, ratifying treaties, and approving state appointments.
 In addition, it has the power to impeach or recommend the removal of high officials.

 The Assembly forms 17 standing committees to deliberate matters of detailed policy.
 For the most part, these coincide with the ministries of the executive branch.

 Bills pass through these committees before they reach the floor.
 However, before they reach committee, they must already have gained the support of at least 20 members, unless they have been introduced by the president.
 To secure final passage, a bill must be approved by a majority of those present; a tie vote defeats the bill.
 After passage, bills are sent to the president for approval; they must be approved within 15 days.

 Each year, the budget bill is submitted to the National Assembly by the executive.
 By law, it must be submitted at least 90 days before the start of the fiscal year, and the final version must be approved at least 30 days before the start of the fiscal year.
 The Assembly is also responsible for auditing accounts of past expenditures, which must be submitted at least 120 days before the start of the fiscal year.

 Sessions of the Assembly may be either regular (once a year, for no more than 100 days) or extraordinary (by request of the president or a caucus, no more than 30 days).
 These sessions are open-door by default but can be closed to the public by majority vote or by decree of the Speaker.
 In order for laws to be passed in any session, a quorum of half the members must be present.

-Currently, seven political parties are represented in the National Assembly.
+Since september 2024 and at least until october 2025, seven political parties are represented in the National Assembly.